pure-data/externals-howto/README.rst

 a simple external: counter
 ==========================

 Now we want to realize a simple counter as an external.
-A “bang”-trigger outputs the counter-value on the outlet and afterwards increases the counter-value by 1.
+A “bang” trigger outputs the counter value on the outlet and afterwards increases the counter value by 1.

 This class is similar to the previous one, but the data space is extended by a variable “counter” and the result is written as a message to an outlet instead of a string to the standard error.

-object-variables
+object variables
 ----------------

-Of course, a counter needs a state-variable to store the actual counter-value.
+Of course, a counter needs a state variable to store the actual counter value.

-State-variables that belong to class instances belong to the data space.
+State variables that belong to class instances belong to the data space.

 ::